laila-afzaal/laila-afzaal/README.md

 - 👋 Hi, I’m @laila-afzaal
-- I’m interested in coding.
-- I’m currently learning web development.
+- I’m currently learning Web development & Cloud Native and Mobile Web Computing.

 <!---
 laila-afzaal/laila-afzaal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.